Ecommerce brands that want to optimize for conversions need product reviews. We all know that.

 5. Make it Personal

-While it’s important to keep your tone professional, it’s also vital to show that you care about the user.
-Speaking directly to them is one way of doing it.
+While it’s important to keep your tone professional, it’s also vital to show that you care about the customer.
+Speaking directly to them is one way to achieve that.

 Another way is to include a picture of the sender of the review email request.
 It shows the customer that you’re not just a logo and brand name.